Rayner Goddard, Baron Goddard: August 1970 interview

 In the final interview he gave, in August 1970, Goddard told David Yallop that being Lord Chief Justice was not an easy job.
-When Yallop, who believed that Craig should have been imprisoned for manslaughter and Bentley thus cleared, asked Goddard about Derek Bentley's execution, he received the following reply, "Yes, I thought that Bentley was going to be reprieved.
+When Yallop, who believed that Craig should have been imprisoned for manslaughter and Bentley thus cleared, asked Goddard about Bentley's execution, he received the following reply, "Yes, I thought that Bentley was going to be reprieved.
 He certainly should have been.
 There's no doubt in my mind whatsoever that Bentley should have been reprieved".
 Goddard also said if Fyfe had consulted him he would have recommended a reprieve.

 Goddard remarked that what troubled him was not Bentley being hanged when he was close to the minimum age, but the hard facts of the case.

-Goddard went on to criticise David Maxwell Fyfe in the two-hour interview, saying that he made the recommendation to mercy to Maxwell-Fyfe and that "Bentley's execution was an act of supreme illogicality.
+Goddard went on to criticise David Maxwell Fyfe in the two-hour interview, saying that he made the recommendation of mercy to Maxwell-Fyfe and that "Bentley's execution was an act of supreme illogicality.
 I was never consulted over it (the decision and execution).
 In fact he (Maxwell Fyfe) never consulted anyone.
 The blame for Bentley's execution rests solely with Fyfe".
 It is true that Maxwell Fyfe, who died in January 1967, was as much a supporter of the death penalty as Goddard.
 However, despite stating his opposition to Bentley's execution, Goddard still expressed his strong support for the death penalty and asserted that the law was biased in favour of the criminal.

 Whether Goddard felt this at the time of Bentley's execution, or was saying it in hindsight, remains a moot point.
 Goddard's claims were disputed by John Parris in his book Scapegoat (Duckworth), published in 1991.
 Parris, who died in September 1996, was Craig's barrister at the 1952 trial, and wrote that Goddard told Maxwell Fyfe to ignore the jury's recommendation for mercy, and that Bentley must be hanged.

 Death

 Goddard died at his home in The Temple, London on 29 May 1971.
 He was cremated four days later.
 No memorial service was held.
 When alive, Goddard said he did not want one as they were "exercises in hypocrisy".
-He left over £100,000 in his will, published in July 1971.
+He left over £100,000 in his will, which was sworn for probate in July 1971.